openworm/tracker-commons/src/Python/README.md

 - metadata
 - data

-... is ignored.
-Handling them requires subclassing WCONWorms.
+... is rejected unless it begins with `"@"`; if it does, it is ignored.
+Handling these `"@"`-prefaced custom objects requires subclassing `WCONWorms`.

 ### WCON parser: proof of concept